thatdanish/thatdanish/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working/learning ML/Deep Learning ...
+#### 🔭 I’m currently working/learning ML/Deep Learning ...
-I am a undergrad,(junior year) in Electronics Engineering and have sufficient courage to be on GitHub among all you coders. :p
+#### I am a undergrad,(junior year) in Electronics Engineering and have sufficient courage to exist on GitHub among all you coders. :p